 My fabulous chicken coop didn’t start out very fabulous.
 Once upon a time, my family started with just seven chickens in a treehouse coop.

-After a year of dreaming of having a lot more chickens, I quickly took over my husband’s tractor shed.
-My love for my chickens quickly turned into more than 100 and counting and the creation of my dream coop.
+After a year of dreaming of having a lot more birds, I quickly took over my husband’s tractor shed.
+My love for my chickens quickly turned into more than 100 and counting.
+It also led to the creation of my dream coop.

-We now have a functioning farm and a farm-based business, making soaps and other products from our animals.
+We now have a functioning farm.
+We have a farm-based business, too, making soaps and other products from our animals.
 I also offer farm tours and do soap-making and canning classes.
-And it all started from just seven chickens.
+And it all started from a single-digit amount of chickens.

 Our family lovingly named our chicken coop (shown below) the ABCDfarmhouse Palace.
 We have worked hard to create a custom coop for our birds.

-Here I am holding my favorite chicken breed, a Lavender Orpington rooster.
+Here I am holding my favorite breed, a Lavender Orpington rooster.

 Here’s a Lavender Orpington taking in the morning sun.

-Here are some of our Rhode Island Red and Gold Star chickens enjoying breakfast.
+Here are some of our Rhode Island Reds and Gold Stars enjoying breakfast.

 Our son, Carter, helps raise and care for chicks.